May/Spring Intake in Canada 2025: Universities & Deadlines

 Even though fewer students prefer Spring intake in Canada, it is considered an excellent backup for those who missed the first two intakes.

-Spring intake in Canada starts in May and goes on till August.
-The admissions begin between October and December.
-If you plan to apply for May intake in 2024, you must start preparing between July and August.
+The May intake in Canada starts in May and lasts until August.
+Admissions begin between October and December.
+So, if you plan to apply for the May intake in Canada for 2025, you must start preparing between July and August.

 Since the May intake is considerably smaller, the deadlines expire fast.
 It’s best to keep an eye on the deadline and apply fast.
 One way to monitor the deadlines is to check the website often.